 24. Great Chalfield Manor and Garden, Wiltshire

-This is a wonderful spot to start your search for the top National Trust Places To Visit.
+This is a beautiful spot to start your search for the top National Trust places to visit.
 Great Chalfield is one of England’s most exquisite examples of a medieval manor house.

-This historic home, which has seven acres of grounds and is located in the peaceful Wiltshire countryside, has survived five centuries of construction and still has many of its original features from the 1470s when it was built by Wiltshire landowner Thomas Tropenell.
+This historic home, which has seven acres of grounds and is located in the peaceful Wiltshire countryside, has survived five centuries of construction.
+It still has many original features from the 1470s when Wiltshire landowner Thomas Tropenell built it.

 Many aspects of Great Chalfield reflect Parsons’ superb taste and meticulous attention to detail.
 The National Trust takes reasonable care of the garden, but someone who appreciates flowers as much as Parsons should take care of it.